Akahara/documentation/web/web-fr.md

 app.use(express.urlencoded({ extended: true }));
 app.use(express.static('public'));
 app.listen(80, () => console.log("Running on http://localhost"));
+// it is very likely that your computer won't let you start a server on port 80, if so, change to something like 12345 and type 'localhost:12345' in your browser.
 ```
 Et vos autres fichiers devront être placés dans un dossier `public/` adjacent au `main.js`, ensuite vous pouvez démarrer votre serveur avec `node main.js`.